How to Activate/Manage Your NetID (Faculty and Staff)

 7a.
 The next screen asks you what you would like to do.
 Please select “Change the password of my NetID account” radio button.
 Press Next and the New Password screen will appear.

 8a.
 Enter a password in the New Password box, then re-type it exactly the same way to confirm the new password.
-Each NetID is linked to your personal information at MSU.
+Each NetID is linked to your personal information at the University.
 NetID password MUST be between 8 and 24 characters long, MUST contain at least 2 non-alphabetical characters, at least 3 alphabetical characters, at least 1 uppercase alphabetic character and at least 1 lowercase.
 NetID passwords are case-sensitive.

 9a.
 After you have entered your password, click on “Change the password of my NetID account” button.
 The next screen will appear with a message that your NetID account has been activated.
 Please take note of your NetID and keep your password in a safe place.
 To finish this process, make sure Logout radio button is selected and click on the Continue button to exit the system.

 - What is a faculty and staff Montclair State NetID?

 - What can I do with my Montclair State NetID?

 - Do I need a Montclair State NetID if I already have a mail.montclair.edu e-mail account?